 In modern software development, Continuous Integration and Continuous Deployment (CI/CD) pipelines play a critical role in automating the build, test, and deployment processes.
-Incorporating AI-driven security tools into these pipelines ensure real-time threat detection and mitigation.
-For instance, tools like Snyk and WhiteSource leverage machine learning to scan for vulnerabilities in dependencies and provide fixes before deployment (Chen et al., 2021).
+Incorporating AI-driven security tools into these pipelines ensures real-time threat detection and mitigation.
+For instance, tools like Snyk and WhiteSource leverage machine learning to scan for vulnerabilities in dependencies and provide fixes before deployment [7].
 AI enhances these pipelines by detecting anomalies in build environments that might signal security risks, such as unauthorized access or malicious code injections.
-Predictive analytics powered by AI models can forecast potential threats based on historical data, allowing teams to preemptively address risks (Singh et al., 2023).
-Furthermore, AI facilitates compliance checks by automatically validating configurations against industry standards, such as PCI DSSs and GDPRs (Zhou et al., 2020).
+Predictive analytics powered by AI models can forecast potential threats based on historical data, allowing teams to address risk [19] preemptively.
+Furthermore, AI facilitates compliance checks by automatically validating configurations against industry standards, such as PCI DSS and GDPR[23].